What is "It Takes A Village"

 - 60% of the students in the program are meeting projected growth

-To volunteer to be a Reading Mentor, go to www.nonprofitthrive.com and start your registration.
-Individuals will need to complete a background check and register for volunteer opportunites as they become available on the Non-profit Thrive website.
+To volunteer to be an It Takes a Village Reading Mentor, go to www.nonprofitthrive.com and start your registration.
+Individuals will need to complete a background check and register for volunteer opportunites as they become available on the Thrive360 website.

-United Way is also looking for a volunteer or 2 to help us coordinate volunteer mentoring in Stephenson County.
+United Way is also looking for a volunteer to help us coordinate volunteer mentoring in Stephenson County.
 Please email Connie at firstname.lastname@example.org or call 815-232-5184 if you are interested.

 Program Funded in Part by: